 There are six different classes to select from and four confirmed jobs which contain additional combat skills; players have complete freedom with their skill points to create a totally unique playstyle then re-assign them to suit specific situations, As a bonus, there are three combat targeting systems featured in the game for players to select between and find one that suits them.

-Combat and customization play important roles in Revelation Online and the permanent flight mechanic allows players to explore the world without restriction; there is a lot to explore in this highly anticipated MMORPG when its released next year.
+Combat and customization play important roles in Revelation Online and the permanent flight mechanic allows players to explore the world without restriction; there is a lot to explore in this highly anticipated MMORPG.

 Tera is a popular MMORPG with a strong playerbase and a world filled with content; players have a large amount of customization available to them with over 5 unique classes and 10 different classes in the game.